 WiFi Safety & Privacy: Tips for Victim Service Agencies and Survivors

-WiFi access has become so commonplace that it can feel almost eerie when a place you’re visiting doesn’t have a WiFi network you can hop onto.
+WiFi access has become so commonplace that many public places have networks and hotspots that you can connect to.
 But just because a network is available doesn’t mean it is secure.
 The information below will provide you, and the survivors you serve, with the tools needed to stay safe while using any WiFi network.

 How WiFi Works